-The first element is from Proto-Germanic *redaz-, from PIE *re-dh-, from root *re- "to reason, count."
+The first element is from Proto-Germanic *redaz- (from PIE *re-dh-, from root *re- "to reason, count").
 The ending is Old English noun suffix -els, the -s of which later was mistaken for a plural affix and stripped off in early Modern English.
 The meaning "anything which puzzles or perplexes" is from late 14c.

-"perforate with many holes," 1817 (implied in riddled), earlier "sift, pass (grain) through a riddle" (early 13c.), from Middle English ridelle "coarse sieve," from late Old English hriddel "sieve," altered by dissimilation from Old English hridder "sieve" (see riddle (n.2)).
+"perforate (something) all over with many holes," 1817 (implied in riddled), earlier "sift, pass (grain) through a riddle" (early 13c.), from Middle English ridelle "coarse sieve," from late Old English hriddel "sieve," which is altered by dissimilation from Old English hridder "sieve" (see riddle (n.2)).
 The notion is of making something (later someone) resemble a riddle.

 "coarse sieve" for grain, sand, etc., mid-14c., ridel, alteration of late Old English hriddel, a dissimilation of hridder, from Proto-Germanic *hrida- (source also of German Reiter), from PIE root *krei- "to sieve" (source also of Latin cribrum "sieve, riddle," Greek krinein "to separate, distinguish, decide").
 The parallel form ridder long survived.

 updated on August 15, 2021